Quantum ergodicity on the Bruhat-Tits building for $\text{PGL}(3, F)$ in the Benjamini-Schramm limit: Bounding the sum over

 \subsection{The polytope $P$ vs. the polytope used in Brumley-Matz}

 We use the polytope $P$ to define our polytopal ball averaging operators.
 Brumley-Matz \cite{brumley_matz} define analogous polytopal ball averaging operators but using a polytope which, somewhat conincidentally, is essentially identical to the polytope that we call $H$.
-The properties that $P$ has which are used critically at various steps in the proof of Theorem \ref{main_thm} (Main Theorem) are: \begin{enumerate} \item The vertices of $P$ are lattice points in $\Lambda$.
+The properties that $P$ has which are used critically at various steps in the proof of Theorem \ref{main_thm} are: \begin{enumerate} \item The vertices of $P$ are lattice points in $\Lambda$.
 This is necessary to be able to apply Brion's formula such as is done in the Proposition \ref{spectral_bound} (Spectral Bound) and Proposition \ref{prop_vol_e_lambda_m} (Upper Bound on $\card(E_m^\lambda)$). \item There is a unique vertex $p^\dag$ maximizing the dot product with $\delta$.
-This in particular implies that the volume of our polytopal ball averaging operators grows like $(q^2)^{m ( \delta, p^\dag )}$ as opposed to some polynomial times such an expression.
+This in particular implies that the volume of our polytopal balls $E_m$ grows like $(q^2)^{m ( \delta, p^\dag )}$ as opposed to some polynomial in $m$ times such an expression.
 This is used in the spectral bound and the geometric bound.
 This is in contrast to metric balls which do not have this property.
 See also \eqref{eqn_vol_e_m} and the discussion in Section 2.5 of Brumley-Matz \cite{brumley_matz}. \item The vertex $p^\dag$ is on the boundary of $\mathfrak{a}^+$.
 This is the property that distinguishes our polytope from the one used by Brumley-Matz.
 This property is used critically in the proof of Proposition \ref{prop_vol_e_lambda_m} (Upper Bound on $\card(E_m^\lambda)$).
-See also Remark \ref{remark_good_polytope}. \item The orbit of $P$ under $\mathfrak{S}_3$ results in a convex polytope in $\mathfrak{a}$.
-This is used critically in the proof of Proposition \ref{polytopal_ball_intersect} (When Polytopal Balls Intersect) which shows that whether or not two polytopal balls intersect is controlled by yet another convex polytope, namely $H$. \end{enumerate}
+If we instead use the polytope $H$ to define our polytopal balls $E_m$, then the analogue of Proposition \ref{prop_vol_e_lambda_m} would work out to be: